Introduction

 • Heart Arrhythmias: Irregular heartbeats due to calcium’s effect on muscle contraction.

-• Kidney Failure: Ongoing strain can damage kidneys permanently.
+• Kidney Failure: Ongoing strain can damage the kidneys permanently.

 How Is Hypercalcemia Diagnosed?